dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 ![UI](./images/chatgpt_image_apr_13_2025_10_51_03_pm.png)

 ## First steps: Electron
-Let's start with Electron, because VS Code is based on Electron and what we'll do is much like VS Code.
+Let's do our project with `Electron`, because what we'll do is much like VS Code and VS Code is based on Electron.

+Using AI libraries, it is strongly recommended to use TypeScript.
+We'll use TypeScript (and `ts-node`).
+We can still develop in TypeScript without `ts-node`.
+But before running a `npm` script, we must run the compiler `tsc` on our `.ts` files.
+Until now, I build NextJS projects, this is why I don't need `ts-node`.
+But in Electron it is not recommended to make a project without `ts-node`.

 Disclaimer: the code below is made by reading the docs and has not been tested yet as of Monday 14 April 2025.